Level 2 in Art and Design

 - Entry Requirements

-For our Pre-Advanced L2 courses our entry requirements are 4 x GCSEs at Grade 3, Maths or English Language or English Literature at Grade 3 and Grade 2 in the others.
+For our Level 2 Pre-Advanced courses our entry requirements are 4 x GCSEs at Grade 3, Maths or English Language/Literature at Grade 3 and Grade 2 in the other subjects.
 Level 2 courses last for 1 year.

-Some vocational courses will have additional specific entry requirements or require DBS clearance to undertake placements.
-Information about this can be found on the Apply Portal, and on your offer letter which you will receive after your interview.
+Please note, some courses and subjects will have additional specific entry requirements or require DBS clearance to undertake placements.
+Information about this can be found in our course leaflet (available to download above), the Apply Portal, and on your offer letter which you will receive after your interview.

 Minimum requirements: Grade 3 in GCSE Art (or equivalent) or a successful portfolio.